Cghlewis/data-mgmt-ed-research-book/_book/09-data-collection.md

     - With this method, a participant who consents is agreeing to both participate in the research study and have their data shared publicly.
 2. Have participants consent to data sharing at the same time you provide the research study consent, but provide a separate consent form for the purposes of public data sharing.
 3. Have participants consent to data sharing on a separate consent form, at a later time, after research activities are completed.
-    - Obtaining consent this way ensures the participant's are fully aware of the data collected from them and can make an informed decision about the future of that data.
+    - Obtaining consent this way ensures the participants are fully aware of the data collected from them and can make an informed decision about the future of that data.

-A limitation of using method 1, as discussed by Gilmore, et al. [-@gilmore_practical_2018], is that if a participant is uncomfortable with their data being publicly shared, you will then also loose them as a study participant.
+A limitation of using method 1, as discussed by Gilmore, et al. [-@gilmore_practical_2018], is that if a participant is uncomfortable with their data being publicly shared, you will then also lose them as a study participant.
 So method 2 or 3 may be your best option.
 If you choose to go with method 2 or 3, it is very important that you not only track your participant study consent status in your tracking database (as discussed in Chapter \@ref(track)), but that you also add a field to track the consent status for data sharing so that you only publicly share data for those that have given you permission to do so.

 #### Assents